-In 2023, we worked in collaboration with SOS Children's Villages India to support vulnerable families and improve children's lives through education and life skills training in Kolkata, Nagapattinam and Bawana.
+In 2024, we continued working in partnership with SOS Children's Villages India to support vulnerable families and improve children's lives through education and life skills training in Kolkata, Nagapattinam and Bawana.
 Through this partnership, SOS Children's Villages also offers guidance and local expertise to deepen Neste's understanding of children's rights issues in our supply chains in India.
-In 2023, SOS Children's Villages conducted training sessions on children's rights for Neste employees.
-They also reviewed and provided feedback on the results of our worker voice surveys for renewable raw material suppliers in India.
+You can read more about this initiative on our website.

-As detailed in our previous Modern Slavery Statements, in recent years we have also continuously collaborated on various initiatives to protect the rights of children living on palm plantations.
-Read more about our broader activities to respect, support and promote the rights of children and youth on our website.
+As detailed in our previous Modern Slavery Statements, in recent years we have continuously collaborated on various child rights initiatives in the palm sector.
+This includes supporting ongoing pilot projects in Indonesia and Malaysia to protect the rights and wellbeing of children living in palm plantations with their families.
+In addition, Neste is a founding member of the Siak Pelalawan Landscape Programme, which promotes the implementation of NDPE (No Deforestation, No Peat, No Exploitation) for smallholder farmers, while also offering environmental education initiatives, such as nature schools, for children in local communities.
+More information about these initiatives and our broader efforts to respect, support, and promote the rights of children and youth, can be found on our website.